dwrtc/dwrtc/docs/websocket.md

 ### Send

 * `ClientMessage`.
 Send a black box signaling message to another peer.
   * `type`: The message type.
-Can be defined by the developer.
+Has to be defined by the developer.
 E.g. "SignalingMessage" for WebRTC signaling messages and "CustomMessage" for custom messages.
   * `recipientSessionId: String`.
 The recipient's session ID.
 Used for routing.
   * `messageBody: String`.
 The free-form message body.
 To the transport layer, this is a black box.